Hephaestus770/ThirdPersonShooter/README.md

 # ThirdPersonShooter
 This is my Unreal 5 project made in C++ (I used blueprint for targets and openable door) and it's still at a very early stage.
-The most challenging part was the drone.
-You can take a look at Drone.cpp in the Source file to see how the drone works, I think it's self explanatory code. </br>
+You can take a look at Drone.cpp in the Source file to see how the drone works, other things like dash or spawning the drone is in ShooterCharacter.cpp.
+I think with comments, this is very self explanatory code. </br>